remla25-team12/operation/README.md

 ## Install and run
-1. Clone this repository.
+1. Clone this repository, and all other repositories listed in "Relevant repositories", into a folder.
 2. Deploy the project using Docker Compose by running this command in the project's root folder.
 ```
 $ docker-compose up -d
 ```
-3. Navigate to localhost:8080 to access the application homepage.
+3. Navigate to localhost:5000 to access the application homepage.

 ## Config
 The .env file in this repository allows you to choose which version of the app and model-service container you'd like to use.
 By default, the latest image will be pulled.